Luxmusik/sandbox-virtualappliance/readme.md

 3. User management
 ------------------
 Once the appliance is configured, you can connect to the Sandbox application.
-A singe administrative user is created for you during the configuration process; you will need to log in with the administrator's email or the username that was generated.
+A single administrator user is created for you during the configuration process; you will need to log in with the administrator's email or the username that was generated.

 **To add new users:**

 1. From the Dashboard, click your username in the top right-hand navbar to reveal a drop-down menu and click 'Organisations'
 2. Select {YourOrganisationName} -> Members from the left hand navbar
 3. New users are added by inviting them to join your organisation.
 Provide a valid email address for the user and click 'Add User'.
 4. An invite email will be sent to the new user with an activation link.
-The user is given a default password of 'password'. *Note*: If an SMTP server wasn't configured no email is sent.
+The user is given a default password of 'password'. *Note*: If an email service provider wasn't configured no email is sent.
 5. The newly added user will be listed as a member of the organisation

 **Adding additional administrator users:**